-Designing Digital Experiences — 4 Essential Questions for Your Business
+Digital Experience Design: 4 Essential Questions for Your Business

-When we jump into the trenches with a client, the term “digital experience” is a constant.
-Digital experience is a popular term that’s closely related to the concept “customer experience”.
-It feeds off of fields like innovation, marketing, service design, and also from expectations and pain points of users in the digital world.
+When we jump into the trenches with a client, the term “digital experience design” often pops up.
+Digital experience (or DX) is a popular term that’s closely related to the concept of customer experience (CX).
+It feeds off of fields like innovation, marketing, user experience (UX) design, and service design, and also from expectations and pain points of users in the digital world.
+Today, digital experience design is not only a best practice but an essential process for building engaging, relevant digital channels.

 Question 1: Are your digital initiatives part of the bigger picture?